anteliaofficial/discography/README.md

 - `index.html` — the entire app.
 HTML + CSS + JS in one file, no imports, no build step, no npm.
 This is intentional — it needs to be droppable straight onto GitHub Pages with zero tooling.
+Includes the **Atmosphere** background system (per-project ambient identity) — see its own section below.
 - `sw.js` — service worker, caches the app shell for PWA installability.
   **Bump the `CACHE` version string every time you edit `index.html` or `sw.js` itself**, or returning visitors get stuck on a stale cached version.
 This has